iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 For example, a ``[repository]`` section type would always be used in a configuration file like so:

 ``[repository/repo_1]`` where ``repository`` is the section type and ``repo_1`` is an instance name of a repository configuration.
-How to use instances to configure discovery and transports is explained further in Sections :ref:`Discovery Configuration` and :ref:`Transport Configuration`.
+How to use instances to configure discovery and transports is explained further in Sections :ref:`run_time_configuration--discovery-configuration` and :ref:`run_time_configuration--transport-configuration`.

 The ``-DCPSConfigFile`` command-line argument can be used to pass the location of a configuration file to OpenDDS.
 For example: